johnno1962/injectionforxcode/README.md

 to execute against this object and inject the class.
 This method will be called, allowing you to NSLog or modify it's run-time state.

-The most common problem you'll encounter using injection with Objective-C is that you will need to edit the "Header Search Paths" of the bundle project injection creates to build your code.
-With Swift, injection "learns" the command to compile your source from the project's previous build logs so this is never a problem.

 ![Icon](http://injectionforxcode.johnholdsworth.com/overview.png)

 The "unpatched" version of Injection now includes "Xtrace" which will allow